enklein/Usability-Testing-Kit/contents/observers.md

 * Attending the debriefing session.

 Observers should get copies of:
-* Their instructions, either for In-Person or Remote testing.
+* Their instructions, either for in-person or remote testing.
 * The test script.
 * The scenarios for the tasks that the participants will be doing.